abpframework/abp/docs/en/Modules/Cms-Kit/Dynamic-Widget.md

 Now you're ready to add your widget by writing.
 [Widget Type="Today"]

-After completing the above steps, you should see the above screenshot by going `Pages/Slug`
+After completing the above steps, you can see the output at the right of the below screenshot.
 ![cmskit-without-parameter.png](../../images/cmskit-without-parameter.png)

 ### Adding by using UI
 Now we will mention the second option, using UI.
-Once writing these definitions can make some mistakes hence we added a new feature to use widget system easily.
+Once writing these definitions can make some mistakes hence we added a new feature to use the widget system easily.
 To the right of the editor, you will see the customized `W` button to add a dynamic widget like the below image.
 Don't forget please this is design mode and you need to view your page in view mode after saving.
 Also `Preview` tab on the editor will be ready to check your output easily for widget configurations in the next features.

 ![cms-kit-page-editor](../../images/cms-kit-page-editor.png)

 ### Adding by using UI with parameters
 Let's improve the above example by adding a new parameter named format.
-Via this feature, we can use the widget system with many different scenrios but not prolonging the document.
-Also these examples can be expandable with dependendency injection and getting values from database, but we will use an basic example.
-We will add format parameter to customize the date.
+Via this feature, we can use the widget system with many different scenarios but not prolong the document.
+Also, these examples can be expandable with dependency injection and getting values from the database, but we will use a basic example.
+We will add the format parameter to customize the date.

 ```csharp
 [Widget]